ansys/ansys-tools-common/doc/source/user_guide/launcher/index.rst

 Local product launcher
 ----------------------

-Use the local product launcher rather than launch functions implemented by various PyAnsys libraries.
-These pages provide an overview and describes how to use it.
+Use the local product launcher rather than the launch functions implemented by various PyAnsys libraries.
+These pages provide an overview and describe how to use the local product launcher:

 - :ref:`rationale`: Provides a high-level overview of the problem that the local product launcher solves.